maicol07/flarum_sso_wp_plugin/README.txt

 == Description ==
-Plugin for your WordPress website to get the Flarum SSO extension working
+Plugin for your WordPress website to get the Flarum SSO extension working **Note: it is recommended to check the [docs](https://docs.maicol07.it/en/flarum-sso/plugins/wordpress), since they are actively updated!**

 ## Other requirements
 - [Flarum SSO Extension](https://github.com/maicol07/flarum-ext-sso) installed on your Flarum